As you parent your children, you want to teach them how to seek and find information on their own. You want your kids to be lifelong learners!

 With that in mind, I love this quote:

-“The object of education is to prepare the young to educate themselves throughout their lives.” -Robert M. Hutchins
+“The object of education is to prepare the young to educate themselves throughout their lives.”

-This quote can be applied to any form of education a child recieves–which is basically every realm of life.
+This quote can be applied to any form of education a child receives–which is basically every realm of life.
 Teach your children how to improve themselves in their cooking skills, cleaning skills, gardening skills, mechanic skills, and other skills that come in handy in the home.
 Teach your children that no matter the age or life experience, they can learn something new.
 They can learn how to sew.
 They can learn how to bake a pie crust.
 They can learn how to change their own oil.
 Lead by example and explain with words that it is possible.

 Teach your children that new talents can be worked on and developed throughout their lives.
 When I graduated high school, I didn’t know how to do many of the things I now do.
 I hadn’t ever grown a garden.
 I hadn’t cooked anything to be impressed with.
 I had barely learned how to sew during my senior year.
 I didn’t do crafts at all.
 These are all things I taught myself to do during my 20s.
 I still have things I want to learn.